ibm-cloud-docs/vpc/lb-layer-7-policies-rules.md

 `path`     | The request matches the `path` in the URL after the `hostname`, such as `/index.html`.
 `query`    | The request matches the `query` in the URL, for example `x=y`.
 The `query` string must be percent-encoded, and it is case-sensitive.
 `body`     | The `body` request of the `POST` request is form-encoded.
 The request matches the body, for example `key=value`.
 It is case-sensitive.
-`sni_hostname` | The server provided in the "server name indication" extension during TLS negotiation matches the specified SNI hostname.
 {: caption="Layer 7 rules" caption-side="bottom"}

 To match a request, a `condition` statement must be defined in a rule.
 Three conditions are supported, described as follows.